Inmoresentum/CSE422SharedResources/README.md

 You've found a bug in the source code, a mistake in the documentation?
 You can help by [submitting an issue on GitHub](https://github.com/Inmoresentum/CSE422SharedResources/issues).
-Before you create an issue, make sure to search the issue archive -- your issue may have already been addressed!
+Before you create an issue, make sure to search for the issue archive -- your issue may have already been addressed!

 Please try to create bug reports that are: